 Kirkwall, the capital of the Orkney Archipelago, is a small, quiet town, with a gentle pace of life.
-The town is the capital of the remote and amazing Orkney archipelago.
-Kirkwall is first mentioned in Orkneyinga saga in 1046.
-Such a long history has left a rich heritage that we explore today.
-The most famous are the sandstone St Magnus Cathedral, considered the finest medieval building in the north of Scotland, the Bishop’s Palace and the Earl’s Palace.
+It was first mentioned in the Orkneyinga saga in 1046.
+Such a long history has left a rich heritage that you explore today on an included tour.
+The most famous sites in town are the sandstone St. Magnus Cathedral, considered to be the finest medieval building in the north of Scotland, the Bishop’s Palace and the Earl’s Palace.

-Included tour “Ancient treasures of Orkney with St Magnus Cathedral.”
-Depart Kirkwall and head into the west of Mainland, Orkney’s largest island.
-This tour passes through the gentle rolling landscape of Orkney and into the Neolithic Heartland of Orkney; an area designated as a World Heritage Site due to its wealth of pre-historic archaeology.
-Passing the Standing Stones of Stenness, we will stop at the Ring of Brodgar; a huge ceremonial circle of stones dating back almost 5000 years.
-We then continue on to the 5000-year-old village of Skara Brae, beautifully interpreted in the visitor centre.
-See the remarkable dwellings revealed from beneath the sand dunes by storms only 150 years ago.
+We leave town and head west, passing through the gently rolling landscape of Orkney’s largest island, Mainland, and into the Neolithic Heartland, an area designated as a World Heritage Site due to its wealth of pre-historic archaeology.
+Passing the Standing Stones of Stenness, stop at the Ring of Brodgar – a huge ceremonial circle of stones dating back almost 5,000 years.
+Then continue on to the 5,000-year-old village of Skara Brae, with remarkable dwellings first revealed beneath the sand dunes by storms just 150 years ago.
 Return to the ship for dinner and a late-evening departure.

 Fair Isle is a real paradise for birdwatchers.
-Huge number of birds inhabits the lush grasslands and spectacular cliffs.
+A huge number of birds inhabit the lush grasslands and spectacular cliffs.
 Over 345 species have been recorded here – more than anywhere else in Britain.
 During our walk across the island, we hope to see northern fulmars, kittiwakes, northern gannets, puffins, and great and arctic skuas.

-National Geographic Traveler had designated Faroe Islands as “authentic, unspoiled and likely to remain so”.
-It seems that the Nature spares no colours in “painting” the islands.
-Deep-green hills, bright blue sea, colourful houses and boats, orange-red puffins’ beaks make the sceneries unforgettable.
-We stop at the capital of the Faroes —Torshavn.
+em>National Geographic Traveler had designated the Faroe Islands as “authentic, unspoiled and likely to remain so”.
+Nature has spared no colors in painting the islands: deep-green hills, bright blue sea, colorful houses and boats, and puffins’ orange-red beaks make the landscape unforgettable.

-Included tour “Kirkjubøur.”
-During the Middle Ages, Kirkjubøur was the ecclesiastical and cultural centre of the Faroes in the Middle Ages.
-It was the site of the Bishop’s residence until the Reformation, when the Faroese diocese was abolished.
+Tórshavn.
+This would include a visit to Kirkjubøur, the ecclesiastical and cultural center of the Faroes in the Middle Ages.
+It was the site of the Bishop’s residence until the Reformation when the Faroese diocese was abolished.
 The imposing Gothic ruin of the late 13th-century Saint Magnus Cathedral still dominates the site.
-Construction of the Cathedral is thought to have begun in the late-thirteenth century, as the style of the building is from the best period of Gothic architecture, common to West Norwegian church building of that time.
-Tradition has it that it was never finished; yet recent research has revealed that it was probably roofed at one time.
-The Roykstovan, standing on the wide, stone foundation of a portion of the Bishop’s palace, has been the home of the farmers in K.irkjubøur for centuries and occupied by the same Faroese family for 17 generations.
-Covered with a traditional turf roof, it is a large building made of logs, which are said to have come drifting all the way from Norway some 700 years ago.
-The farmhouse interior reflects the lifestyle of a large Faroese farm.
-On our way to and from Kirkjubøur, we have a magnificent view to the west of the islands of Koltur, Hestur, Sandoy, and Vágar.
+The Roykstovan, standing on the wide, stone foundation of a portion of the Bishop’s palace, has been the home of farmers in Kirkjubøur for centuries and occupied by the same Faroese family for 17 generations.
+There are magnificent views to the west and the islands of Koltur, Hestur, Sandoy, and Vágar.

 Presentations and workshops by our expert staff, as well as our range of onboard recreation facilities, ensure that this day at sea is not idly spent.
 Seabird viewing and whale sightings can be enjoyed from panoramic open decks as well as exterior stateroom windows and balconies.